RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Experiments

 \subsection{Evaluation metric and human alignment results}

 We adopt RAS (defined in Section \ref{sec:utility}) as our evaluation criterion, with $\alpha$ estimated by human alignment listening test.
 The test design follows Section \ref{section:listening-test}.
 Audio samples were manually selected from the Medical ASR Recording Dataset \cite{medical} (173 samples) and the AMI Corpus \cite{ami-corpus} (191 samples), covering terminology-intensive medical speech and noise-corrupted conversational speech.
 For each sample, two transcript variants were constructed as described.
-The full sample list and transcript pairs are provided in the supplementary material.

 After validity filtering, 980 preference annotations were collected from 42 participants.
 The human oracle upper bound, computed via majority voting and annotator agreement with the consensus, reached 78.11\%, indicating strong inter-annotator consistency.
 With $\lambda=0.1$ (corresponding to a low tie rate of 6.63\%), minimizing the objective in Equation \eqref{equation:eq13} yields $\alpha = 0.5064$ and an average RAS gap of $\Delta U = 0.0461$, demonstrating alignment between the proposed RAS formulation and human reliability judgments.